Doctorate in Business Administration option in Marketing

 based requirements below:

-The Ph.D. program in Marketing and International Business will NOT be admitting new
+The Ph.D. in Marketing and International Business will admit three new students in

-students for Fall 2021.
-Our next admission class will be Fall 2022.
+Fall 2022.
+These positions have been filled.
+The next admission class will be Fall

 A cumulative score at or above the 75th percentile on the GMAT or GRE exam.
 (GMAT